tRNA

 Synthetic Biology Projects

-The purpose of this page is to provide a resource for our growing community contributing to synthetic biology, oligonucleotide assembly, in vitro translation, mini-genomes, ribosome display, etc. Some of the links below are inactive until after approval by the publisher. -- Updated 6-Aug-2006 by gmc.
+The purpose of this page is to provide a resource for our growing community contributing to synthetic biology, oligonucleotide assembly, in vitro translation, mini-genomes, ribosome display, etc.

 (1) Synthetic Genomics: DNA from chips, error correction & assembly